gregszalay/esp-dev/README.md

 Feel free to use all contents for your projects.

 ### Some useful VS Code plugins:
-    - Markdown PDF -> YOu can convert your gpio chart easily to a printable pdf
+    - Markdown PDF (You can convert your gpio chart easily to a printable pdf)